-All members of Blue Cabin staff will be asked to complete safeguarding training (such as the NSPCC’s Introduction to Safeguarding course) and advanced training will be provided to any staff who take on a lead safeguarding role.
+All members of Blue Cabin staff, trustees and volunteers will be asked to complete safeguarding training (such as the NSPCC’s Introduction to Safeguarding course) and advanced training will be provided to any staff who take on a lead safeguarding role.
 Contract staff and volunteers should be briefed on their first day (by the member of staff responsible for their placement) of the basic safeguarding issues that they should be aware of, and if required may attend a basic or advanced training session if deemed appropriate.
 All staff will be made aware of how to contact the designated safeguarding leads in the event of any queries or concerns.

 Disclosure and Barring Service Checks (DBS)